 Studying a university level course can have a number of financial implications for you as an individual.
 As well as the cost of tuition fees, we realise that you also need to support yourself whilst studying.

 We have an excellent team of specialist staff, who are able to talk you through the various options for financial support whilst studying.
 This includes details of loans, scholarship programmes, and College-funded discretionary support.

-Our Welfare Teams can be found in the Student Services areas of each of our three city centre campuses, alternatively, you can speak to one of them on 0116 224 2240.
+Our Welfare Teams can be found in the Student Services areas of our Abbey park and Freemans park campuses, alternatively, you can speak to one of them on 0116 224 2240.

 With the rising cost of going to university, it makes sense to stay local to study for a university-level qualification.

 Our tuition fees for UK and EU learners studying full-time university-level courses in 2021/22 are £6,165 per year.
 This is substantially cheaper than most universities which are charging up to £9,250 per year.

 Tuition fees for courses run with our partnership universities were also £6,165 for the same academic year.

 Our tuition fees for UK and EU learners studying part-time university-level courses in 2021/22 range from £1,900 to £4,625 per year, dependent on the number of module credits delivered each year.
 This is also substantially lower than most universities.
 If you do not already possess an HE-level qualification you could be eligible for a tuition fee loan resulting in no up-front fees, and you will only begin to repay the money once you are earning over £27,295 per year (under current rules).

 You can apply for help with your fees from the government by visiting gov.uk/studentfinance.
 This could take the form of a Tuition Fee Loan, Maintenance Loan or Maintenance Grant.